Open source · Free during early access

 3

-The proxy injects real credentials, forwards the request, scrubs secrets from the response, and returns clean data to the agent.
+TAP swaps in the real credential, sends the request, scrubs any secrets from the response, and returns clean data to your agent.

 Your agent's code barely changes.